Kitchen sink installation: Inset or Undermount sinks

 As mentioned in a previous post, Belfast sinks are without doubt the most popular choice for those wishing to have a traditional or country kitchen theme.
+There is a growing incline towards them in the British market.
 With the front of the sink sitting out, it can be installed both under and lipped above the counter.
 It is an alternative for you to consider.

 Hope this article helps you in your search :-)

 View our entire range of kitchen sinks and taps